marcsances/td/README.md

 None of this application is endorsed nor approved by neither Twitch nor Discord.
 Twitch and Discord are trademarks of their respective owners and their brand names are used only under fair use for information purposes.

+## Acknowledgements

+Huge shoutout to [Kyle](https://github.com/Racsr) who has been helping a lot with the testing and Santa's list of features.

 ## FAQ

 ### Are there any binaries available?